Why use adhesive to hold your wooden stair parts together?

 At Stair Crazy, we couldn't recommend stair glue highly enough for constructing new staircases and fixing wobbly parts that have come loose.

-Get in touch with Stir Crazy today
+Get in touch with Stair Crazy today

-We are trusted suppliers of bespoke stair parts and some of the most super durable adhesives available, including our brand of Stair Crazy adhesives and glues.
+We are trusted UK suppliers of bespoke stair parts and some of the most super durable adhesives available, including our brand of Stair Crazy adhesives and glues.